 Any type will work, but this one from Kenra is awesome.

-3. Ionic Blow Dryer
+3. Ionic Blow Dryer (optional but highly recommended!)

 A ceramic coated straightener helps keep hair as straight as possible after the treatment.